ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-TypeScript Collections Demystified: What, Why, and How to Use Them Effectively - <a href="https://medium.com/@ashokreddy343/typescript-collections-demystified-what-why-and-how-to-use-them-effectively-fa2363dfe971" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unlock TypeScript’s Potential: Interfaces, Types, Enums, Constants, and Beyond - <a href="https://medium.com/@rushilnpatel/unlock-typescripts-potential-interfaces-types-enums-constants-and-beyond-eb4a6398c142" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AshokReddy`**
+✍️ **posted by `Rushil Patel`**

-<blockquote>Getting Started with TypeScript Collections: A Beginner-Friendly Guide</blockquote>
+<blockquote>TypeScript provides several powerful tools for defining and organizing data structures and types in your code.
+This article will explore…</blockquote>

 <h3>5.
-TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Collections Demystified: What, Why, and How to Use Them Effectively - <a href="https://medium.com/javascript-in-plain-english/typescript-collections-demystified-what-why-and-how-to-use-them-effectively-fa2363dfe971" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>
+<blockquote>Getting Started with TypeScript Collections: A Beginner-Friendly Guide</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-NestJS Vienna Meetup: Multi-Tenancy & Module Management - <a href="https://medium.com/nestjs-ninja/nestjs-vienna-meetup-multi-tenancy-module-management-f7ee61499f49" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Spent Years Mastering JavaScript, Then AI Changed Everything! - <a href="https://medium.com/@arunangshudas/i-spent-years-mastering-javascript-then-ai-changed-everything-18d9c61e31ea" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NestJS Ninja`**
+✍️ **posted by `Arunangshu Das`**

-<blockquote>The NestJS community recently gathered in Vienna for an insightful meetup featuring talks on multi-tenancy patterns and module management…</blockquote>
+<blockquote>For years, JavaScript was my playground.
+I spent late nights refining my understanding of closures, perfecting my async/await patterns, and…</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>